Arnold-Chiari syndrome is a series of nervous system symptoms related to a deformity of the skull.

 Eye problems such as difficulty seeing, eye pain, and rapid eye movementPoor coordinationUncontrolled shaking or tremblingDifficulty walkingNumbness or tingling in the arms or legs

 You will be asked about symptoms and medical history.
 A physical exam will be done.
-Detailed images of the brain and skull may be needed.
-The pictures may be taken with: MRI scanCT scan
+Imaging tests evaluate the brain and skull.
+These may include: MRI scanCT scan

 Special studies may also be done to evaluate the flow of fluid around your brain and spinal cord.

 Treatment will be based on individual symptoms and the degree of pressure on the brain.
 For example: Physical or occupational therapy can help improve muscular coordination and trembling.
 Braces or a wheelchair may also be needed.Speech therapy for speech or swallowing problems.Medication to help manage headaches and pain.The malformation may also block the flow of fluid in the brain and spine.
 Surgery may be needed to correct the flow of fluid.Surgery may also be done to release compression of the brain.